 One of the trickiest things about adjective use in English is that different adjectives need to go in different orders.
-You can see this pictured in the excellent graphic above (taken from Woodward English).
-As indicated in the image, a phrase that contains adjectives and a noun must put its words in the following order (with adjectives of size listed first and adjectives of purpose listed last, right before the noun):
+A phrase that contains adjectives and a noun must put its words in the following order (with adjectives of size listed first and adjectives of purpose listed last, right before the noun):

 There are three other less common types of adjectives not listed in the adjective order rules above: adjectives of order (first, second, third, last, etc…) and adjectives of frequency (frequent, infrequent, rare, common, etc…), and adjectives of degree (extreme, a little, somewhat, very, etc…).
 When these three types of adjectives are used, they must appear at the very beginning of a string of adjectives, with order at the beginning, followed by frequency, with degree coming in third.
 So the full order or adjectives in English actually looks like this:

 This long, elaborate adjective order list can look confusing at first.
 What does it mean, and why is it important?
 Well, for one thing, the fact that adjectives in English must be listed in a specific order means that listing them out of order can be confusing to native English speakers.

 In an extreme case, suppose you were to describe something using all 13 adjective types.
 You’d probably have to do it in writing, because speaking out a string of thirteen adjectives would be really hard for anyone to follow.
 But even in writing, a description that long could be a little bit challenging to readers.
 Your only hope of being understood when you give such a long description is to list the adjectives in the completely correct order.
 Otherwise, your description would seem highly unnatural and be very difficult to follow.